noynaert/act311spring2019/Week_02_--_Introduction_to_JavaScript/210_JavaScript_Introduction.md

 * ***Back End*** -- What happens on the server
 * ***Full Stack*** -- Both front end and back end.

+## JavaScript's role

+* Started as purely front end
+* "Node" or "Node.js" added the backend
+* So now JavaScript may be either frontend, backend,or full Stack

 ## Packages to install.